brahle/django-quickstart/README.md

-After reading a few blog posts on the internet that describe "the perfect Django/Python server" environment, there seemed to be quite a lot of stuff to do before one could actually start working.
+After reading a few blog posts on the internet that describe "the perfect Django/Python server" environment, there seemed to be quite a lot of stuff to do before one could actually start working on a project.
 To eliviete that problem, one could use a script that does most of that work for the engineer - which brings us to this project.

 TODO(brahle): add links to the blog posts.

 The perfect environment
 =======================

-TODO(brahle): Order and connect this so it actually has meaning.
+TODO(brahle): Order and connect this so it actually makes sense.

 Directory structure
 -------------------